trixi-framework/TrixiParticles.jl/docs/src/index.md

 # TrixiParticles.jl

 **TrixiParticles.jl** is a high-performance particle simulation framework designed to overcome challenges of particle-based numerical methods in multiphysics applications.
-Existing frameworks often lack user-friendliness, involve complex configuration, and are not easily extensible for additional particle methods.
+Existing frameworks often lack user-friendliness, involve complex configuration, and are not easily extensible for development of new methods.
 In the future we also want to provide seamless scalability from CPU to Exascale-level computing with GPU support. **TrixiParticles.jl** addresses these limitations with an intuitive interface, straightforward configuration, and an extensible design, facilitating efficient simulation setup and execution.

 TrixiParticles.jl focuses on the following use cases: